 Others centers + programs

-KU has three National Institutes of Health-designated Center of Biomedical Research Excellence (COBRE) programs, the Center for Genomics, and the Kansas National Science Foundation Established Program to Stimulate Competitive Research (EPSCoR).
+KU has three National Institutes of Health-designated Center of Biomedical Research Excellence (COBRE) programs, the Center for Genomics, a National Science Foundation Engineering Research Center known as the Environmentally Applied Refrigerant Technology Hub (EARTH), and the Kansas NSF Established Program to Stimulate Competitive Research (EPSCoR).

 Two chemistry researchers work in a lab near a hood